-AR: Each Service member experienced a slightly different coworker response in the form of subtle and overt ostracism behaviors related to their actions in reporting an incident that is against DoD policy.
-The female Service member experienced isolation because of the general avoidance from her coworkers.
-This is particularly concerning because the practice of retaliation through ostracism can send a message to her and others that there are negative consequences for reporting sexual harassment.
-It could also possibly escalate into a climate where victims do not feel comfortable reporting concerns and issues.
-For the individual female Service member, this could also impact her mental health, feelings of satisfaction with her job, and feelings of connectedness to, and support from, her unit.
+AR: Each Service member experienced a slightly different response from coworkers in the form of subtle and overt behaviors of ostracism related to their actions of reporting an incident that is against DoD policy.
+The female Service member experienced isolation as a result of the general avoidance of her coworkers.
+This is particularly concerning because the practice of retaliation through ostracism could send a message to her and others that there are consequences to reporting sexual harassment, which could possibly escalate into a climate where victims do not feel comfortable reporting.
+For the individual female Service member, this could also impact her mental health, feelings of satisfaction with her job, and feelings of connectedness to and support from her unit.

 The male Service member also experienced similar treatment and isolation but in a more overt manner, highlighted by his removal from the group chat and no one sitting with him at lunch.
-These are obvious and visible behaviors.
-Others, who observe his situation, may be more reluctant to report incidents that violate policy in the future.
-Additionally, for the Service member, continuing to be ostracized by his coworkers may have mental health impacts, could affect his job satisfaction, and is likely to decrease his feelings of trust and support for his contemporary unit members.
+These behaviors are very obvious and visible to others who might see his situation and be more hesitant to report incidents that violate policy in the future.
+Additionally, for the Service member, continuing to be ostracized by his coworkers may have mental health impacts, could affect his job satisfaction, and is likely to decrease his feelings of trust and support for his unit.
 Further, if the ostracism is allowed to continue, he might also lose trust in his leaders and the organization for allowing the treatment.